michalis0/Cloud-and-Advanced-Analytics/labs/1-Intro-to-GCP/README.md

 - 2.1.
 Create a new Github repository **google-cloud-deploy-streamlit**, keep the code private, upload and push your code
 - 2.2.
-On your Github Account, go to Settings - Developer Settings - [Personal Access Token](https://github.com/settings/tokens) - Tokens (classic): **Generate new token**: copy your token to keep it somewhere safe
+On your Github Account, go to Settings - Developer Settings - [Personal Access Token](https://github.com/settings/tokens) - Tokens (classic): **Generate new token** and select: **write:packages, delete:packages, user, delete_repo** : copy your token to keep it somewhere safe
 - 2.3.
 Go to Google Cloud and activate cloud shell
 - 2.3.
 Clone the Github repository from github to have access to the code
 - ```bash